DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 The [**backup** script above](#actually-backing-up) is already prepared for OpenProject, the only thing you need to do is to **uncomment** the `#backupopenproject` line in `backupallthethings()` by removing the `#` at the beginning of the line.

+# Thanks

+Thank you for reading this, I hope you found it helpful!

+Thanks to [my employer](https://www.masterbrainbytes.com/) for letting me turn the documentation for setting up our server into a proper blog post!

+Thanks to [Yamagi](https://www.yamagi.org//) for proofreading this and answering my stupid questions about server administration :-)

 <!-- Below: Footnotes -->